danikaze/electron-tsx-app/README.md

   - ☑ React Dev Tools※
   - ☑ Hot Module Reloading
 - ☐ i18n ready

-※ ESM is supported by Electron on the renderer, but on the main process async imports are required.

 ※ React Dev Tools is configured but not really showing because of internal [issues](https://github.com/MarshallOfSound/electron-devtools-installer/issues/195).